rikyhidayat21/100-days-of-code/r1-log.md

 **Today's:** I just finished lesson about intermediate modules javascript at codecademy.

 **Thought:** ES6 make an easier syntax for export and import in javascript.
-    1. export default: for export javasript object, function, and primitives data types
+    1. export default: for export javasript object, function, and primitives data types.
-    2. export: use for export data in variable. example: export let myWork
+    2. export: use for export data in variable. example: export let myWork.
-    3. as: named export can be alliased using keyword as. example: export myWork as myW
+    3. as: named export can be alliased using keyword as. example: export myWork as myW.
     4. import: is a keyword for import any object, function or data type.

+### R1D3 22 July 2020
+**Today's**: I just finished lesson about promise at codecademy **Thought**: Promises made me confuse.
+But i'll keep learning, and tommorow i will learn to next lesson is async - await.